Rehab-Hamdy/Divorce/README.md

 - This project predicts divorce likelihood based on relationship-related answers.
 It combines:

   - Gemini-powered LLM for free-text to structured data mapping.
   - XGBoost classifier for prediction.
   - FastAPI backend for APIs.
-- HTML/CSS/JS UI for doctors to register, add couples, create assessments, enter answers, and run predictions.
+  - HTML/CSS/JS UI for doctors to register, add couples, create assessments, enter answers, run predictions, and track couple history via timeline.

 --------